 Again, on recommendation from our hosts in Vilnius, we tried the local cheeses.
 In Lithuania, the cottage cheese available all over the Baltics is called riebus varškės sūris – literally translated as fat cottage cheese.
 This unique type of cheese is used in both sweet and savoury dishes.
 Our favourite was the smoked variety: rūkytas sūris.

-Interesting but less our thing was Latvia’s jāņu siers, a semi-hard cheese with cumin seeds.
+Interestingly but less our thing was Latvia’s jāņu siers, a semi-hard cheese with cumin seeds.

 Potatoes, potatoes and… potatoes